pkairys/presentation_reveal/mds/NREL_internship_review.md

 ## Results + Conclusion

 -  We had _really_ bad data --> No real results
--  I got to go to Brookhaven National Laboratory to run experiments at their syncrotron
+-  I got to go to Brookhaven National Laboratory to run experiments at their synchrotron

 # Questions/Comments?